org0000h/setBit/README.md

 # setBit
-This is a easy and tiny library to set or read variable data bit.
+This is an easy and tiny library to set or read variable  bit.